 Chilliwack is about 100km east of Vancouver, a city of 65,000, and very farm-life oriented.
 Lots of cows, crops, and dutch people.
 Chilliwack is said to be one of the corn capitals of Canada.
 Lots of delicious corn, in different varieties, and super cheap when you buy it from these temporary road-side stands during corn season.
-It’s considered a city, once named the fastest-growing city by some important magazine (I forget which), and has a high density of first-nation americans living on scattered reserve land.
+It’s considered a city, once named the fastest-growing city by some important magazine (I forget which), and has a high density of first-nations living on scattered reserve land.
 For being a relatively small, unheard of place, it does have these random claims to fame, and I once couchsurfed in Denmark with a danish guy who had come on exchange from his highschool there to Chilliwack Senior Secondary School – one of only 2 public highschools in town.

 I’m not 100% sure why Chilliwack is the great outside, but it must have something to do with the country-side lifestyle nestled in a valley surrouned almost 360` by the most beautiful mountains.
 Some of them even stay snow-covered all year round, and I completely forget how big they really are until I’ve been away long enough in Iceland for a comparison.
 They’re proper mountains, and totally vegetated covered in dense, evergreen, towering forests.